yell0w4x/cobra/README.md

 ./run-tests --unit
 ```

-The above will run unit tests.
+The above runs unit tests.
 To execute end-to-end tests run is as follows.
 Note that docker must reside in the system.
 To install it on Ubuntu use `wget -qO- https://get.docker.com | sudo bash`.
 On Manjaro (Arch) issue `sudo pacman -S docker`.